 Lisa joined us in March of 2016.
-She assists with accounting, shipping, and customer service.
+She manages the day to day operations of Team SPA.
+She handles accounting, shipping, and customer service.
 She brings an extensive background in office management, customer service and accounting, has a talent for organization and efficiency, and shares great understanding of the heart of a small business.

 In her spare time Lisa loves being with her husband and 3 children.
 They enjoy camping, boating and the beach.

 Ryan Bourdon – Production Manager

 Ryan joined our team in Feb of 2018.
 Ryan has been around aviation since he was very young.
 His father is a historical warbird owner and collector, and he shares the same passion.
 Ryan graduated St. Johns River State College in 2014 with honors.
 He is from an airport community where he watched and worked with builders growing up – when he wasn’t harassing the neighborhood with his go-cart.
 In his free time he likes to refurbish esoteric audiophile equipment and enjoys antique firearms.
 We are excited to work with Ryan and know that he will take us in a perpetual bi-pedal gait towards the future.

 Bryce joined our team in Feb of 2018.
 He graduated from welding school in 2016 at First Coast Technical College in Palatka, FL.
 This was where he realized his passion for welding and building different projects.
 He enjoys putting his best possible effort into a project and seeing the outcome – and this job is a perfect fit for him.